zmap/zlint/CONTRIBUTING.md

 have typically generated test certificates using Go (see [documentation][x509.CreateCertificate] for details and [this example code][certGenerator] as reference), but OpenSSL could also be used.
 Test certificates should be placed in `testdata/` and called from the test file created by `newLint.sh`.
-You may want to prepend the PEM with the output of `openssl x509 -text`.
-You can run your lint against a test certificate from a unit test using the `test.TestLint` helper function.
+All test certificates must have the textual description from openssl x509 -text added before the PEM header or CI will flag them as a build error.
+You can add the text decoding to all of the test certs missing it by running test/prepend_testcerts_openssl.sh.

 [CreateCertificates]: https://golang.org/pkg/crypto/x509/#CreateCertificate
 [certGenerator]: ./certGenerator.go